 The all on four procedure has been around for fifteen years and has a combined success rate of 97%.
 In early 2000, Nobel Boicare teamed up with distinguished European Implantologist, Paulo Malo to use computer simulation, biomechanics and clinical research to determine an optimal

 use of implants in a full arch restoration.
 The main objective was to use as few implants as possible, avoid bone grafting, and provide a high quality restoration in a short time period.

 Further published studies indicate the all on four success rate for the upper jaw is 98.2% and 98% in the lower jaw.

 Recommended follow up?

 Many patients report gagging from the palate of the denture and not being able to taste like they used to.
-The all on four, on the other hand, is a firmly fixed prosthetic attached to four or more implants.
+The all-on-4, on the other hand, is a firmly fixed prosthetic attached to four or more implants.
 They do not have to be removed nightly and are brushed just like natural teeth.
-The look, feel and functionality of the all on four is just like your natural teeth.
+The look, feel, and functionality of the all-on-4 is just like your natural teeth.
 This procedure is designed for immediate function and does not sit up against the gums, removing any chance of an ulcer to occur.
 The implants stimulate the bone, ending regression of bone, restoration of facial features and allow you to bite with full force.
 Since it is a fixed prosthetic, the palate can be eliminated, giving the patient relief from gagging and allowing the full experience of eating to be restored.

 Infinity Dental is committed to providing a caring approach to patient treatment.